 If it’s not mentioned above, don’t expect it.
 Square Enix made the schedule very clear, and it’s not likely to deviate from that.
 That means fans probably shouldn’t expect to see anything related to Final Fantasy, like Final Fantasy XVI.
 Of course, events like this always tend to have a “one more thing” moment, so we might get a small teaser.
 However, Square Enix says this is the first of many events, so it’s likely saving some reveals for the next stream.

-- Capcom Spotlight Broadcast: how to watch and what to expect
+- Xbox Partner Preview: how to watch and what to expect